Arrow Park/Sterling Forest State Park

 On a promontory overlooking the Hudson River in the town of Newburgh, two adjacent easements totaling 40 acres of beautiful woodlands and apple orchards harbor a wide diversity of plant and animal life, while protecting the scenic beauty of the Hudson Highlands ridge line.

 An easement donated to the Land Trust protects 147 acres of prime farmland as well as woods, wetlands, and stream corridors in the Town of Crawford.
 The landowner, enthusiastic about the possibilities of alternative agriculture, is raising alpacas on the property.
 Crawford’s master plan encourages specialty crops and livestock.

 Two parcels in the village – 59 acres of steep wooded slopes overlooking Tuxedo Lake – will remain forever free of development.

 Village of Monroe, NY

-Before this historic landmark was sold to the Village of Monroe, the racetrack’s owner asked us to protect it with a conservation easement, which would guarantee that the land would be held as open space forever.
-The Village of Monroe plans to use this land as a public park, providing space in the Village for public events such the Cheese Festival, as well as for walking, running, cross-country skiing, or otherwise enjoying the out-of-doors.
+Before this historic landmark was sold to the Village of Monroe, the racetrack’s owner asked us to protect it with a conservation easement.
+The Village of Monroe plans to use this land as a public park, providing space in the Village for public events, as well as for walking, running, cross-country skiing, or otherwise enjoying the out-of-doors.

 Deerpark, NY & Mt.
 Hope, NY